 Fairhaven Winterfest (December)

 Each December, Fairhaven is decked out in lights and holiday decor for the holiday season.
-Special events and attractions include a holiday market, tree-lighting celebration, horse-drawn carriage rides, visits with Father Christmas, and a lighted bike parade.
+Special attractions include a holiday market, tree-lighting celebration, horse-drawn carriage rides, visits with Father Christmas, and a lighted bike parade.

 Find More Events in Washington